dansmyers/HonorsThesisGuide/README.md

 Three problems plague the thesis literature review process:

-1. Doing the absolute minimum and ending up with a literature review that's too sparse and cursory to show any understanding of the area.
+1. Doing the minimum and ending up with a literature review that's too sparse and cursory to show any understanding of the area.

-2. The opposite, taking forever with the lit review and refusing to move on the actual thesis.
+2. The opposite: taking forever with the lit review and refusing to move on the actual thesis.
 This is a favorite procrastination technique of insecure grad students.

 3. The most insidious one: doing a lengthy literature review that focuses on the wrong kind of papers.